Our customers have been hired by:

 - Do share the best few Sheraton-worthy achievements from your resume.

 Do you really need a hospitality cover letter?
-See our guide: Do I Need a Cover Letter?
-Are Cover Letters Necessary in 2020
+See our guide: Do You Need a Cover Letter?

 5. Explain why you’re interested in this hospitality job